AlexanderHott/AdvancedComputerVision/README.md

 ```
 this means the program worked correctly but you might need to change the webcam id.

 Simply change the 0 in the line `cap = cv2.VideoCapture(0)` to a 1.
-Sadly opencv-python does not have an easy way of finding all the connected video devices.
+Sadly opencv-python does not have an easy way of finding all the connected video devices so there might be some trial and error.